- Travel and Places»

 Before roads and canals, bicycles, cars and tractors, before horses and mules, there were people walking.
 This was the only guaranteed way to get to work, to church, to the store or shop, to a neighbour.
 Many of the public footpaths in England still faithfully follow the routes the ancestors trod.

-If you look on a detailed map of England (an Ordnance Survey map for example, see above) you'll see dotted red lines going here, there and everywhere, like little capillaries branching off a vein or artery.
+If you look on a detailed map of England (an Ordnance Survey map for example, see below) you'll see dotted red lines going here, there and everywhere, like little capillaries branching off a vein or artery.
 These are footpaths.
 Choose one at random and follow it closely and it'll lead you to other paths, tracks, woods, roads and long distance trails.

 Can You get from Grange Farm to Park Wood?
+On Footpaths Alone?

 The Right to Wander and Preserve